Building the learning capacity of all students

 Student leadership is defined as students taking responsibility for contributing in a positive way to improving themselves, their school and their community.
 Therefore everyone can demonstrate leadership in many different ways, with the understanding that some will demonstrate leadership at varying levels and degrees of effectiveness.

 Instrumental Music program

 The instrumental music program is available to all students.
 Students have the opportunity to learn brass, piano, drums, guitar, vocal, or wood wind.
 Students can partake in the school band.
 Students can also choose to continue to learn their instrument into VCE and undertake VCE music.

-For more information about the Music Instrumental program, click here.
+For more information about the Music Instrumental program, click link below.

 Debating at Glenroy College occurs at Year 7, 8 and 9.

 For more information about the program, click link below.